 It may not be possible to identify a single discrete event instead, the combined effect of several events may have caused financial assets to become credit-impaired.
-The Group assesses whether debt instruments that are financial assets measured at amortised cost or FVTOCI are

-A loss allowance for full lifetime ECL is required for a credit-impaired at each reporting date.
-To assess if sovereign and corporate debt instruments are credit impaired, the Group considers factors such as bond yields, credit ratings and the ability of the borrower to raise funding.
+The Group assesses whether debt instruments that are financial assets measured at amortised cost or FVTOCI are eign and corporate debt instruments are credit impaired, the Group considers factors such as bond yields, credit ratings and the ability of the borrower to raise funding.